Taureon/LiteSockets/DOCS.md

 # Builder
 This constructor takes in no arguments.

-The following methods add data to an internal queue.
+The following methods add data to an internal queue.\
-They also return the builder itself (unless another return type is specified) to allow method chaining.
+They also return the builder instance (unless another return type is specified) to allow method chaining.

 `.BigInt64` ( `bigInt` )\
 `.BigUint64` ( `bigUint` )\